-My son is nearly three, and very much so.
+My son is nearly three, and I’m beginning to understand where Threenager comes from.
 I’m enjoying fatherhood, and finding a new balance of family life with my partner.
-We’re planning to leave Portland (where I’ve called home for twelve years) this spring for a smaller town in the Pacific Northwest, where my partner has a large, tightly-knit group of friends with kids the same age.
+We’re planning to leave Portland (where I’ve called home for twelve years) this spring for a smaller town in the Pacific Northwest, where my partner has a tightly-knit group of friends with kids the same age.

 While my side project product idea was on hold, I’ve also been thinking about what it would mean to take art seriously.
 Showing my work?
 Selling it somehow?
 Probably.
 I’ve been accumulating a series of black and white photographs exploring texture and composition for a subject I’ve long been fascinated by: the interplay of pattern and entropy.

 I made some prints of them on metallic paper, and love the feeling of the textures.
 I’m going to print them on actual metal next.

 I’ve also been played around with Processing via Quil for Clojure.
 I spent some time re-learning trigonometry and creating a meta-algorithm generator, which produced a lot of great and images I’m culling through to both make a desktop pictures set and prints from.
 I’m looking for a shop to make quality prints and have some leads.